tn5250/tn5250/win32/README.txt

           http://www.openssl.org

     2) Click on "Source".
 It will list the various versions of OpenSSL that are available.
-At the time that I downloaded it, the newest version was openssl-0.9.6b.tar.gz.
-This is the version I used for development and testing.
-(Although, newer version should also work)  Click the version you want, and download it to your hard drive.
+Take the latest version and download it to your hard drive.

        Note:  For some versions of OpenSSL there is an "Engine" version and a "regular" version.
 Unless you have a special